Ashutosh-Panda2004/Sliding_Window-No_Duplicate_Subarray_Elements/README.md

 10 problems involving arrays, subarrays, sliding windows, and conditions on elements:

+0. **Maximum Sum of Distinct Subarrays With Length K**

+   - **Description**: Find the maximum sum of a subarray with all unique elements.
+   - **Concepts**: Sliding window, hash set to track unique elements.

 1. **Maximum Erasure Value**

    - **Description**: Find the maximum sum of a subarray with all unique elements.